 Red blood cells are responsible for transmitting oxygen from the lungs to the rest of your body.

-Decreased haptoglobin is found in hemolytic disease, hepatocellular disease and infectious mononucleosis.
+Decreased haptoglobin is found in hemolytic disease, hepatocellular diseases, and infectious diseases like mononucleosis.

-Increased level is found in inflammatory disease in the presence of tissue necrosis and in general acute inflammatory conditions.
+Increased levels are found in inflammatory diseases, in the presence of tissue necrosis, and in general acute inflammatory conditions.

 Increased levels of Hp are found in patients with: